Email Deliverability Best Practices Marketing Cloud, Part 2 DESelect | Best Salesforce Solutions

 For email service providers, extremely low open and click rates are a dead giveaway that recipients have no interest in receiving your emails.

-Instead, organizations should organically create and nurture their contact lists.
+Instead, organizations should organically create and nurture their contact lists, focusing on engaged subscribers who have shown recent interest through opens or clicks.
 This email deliverability best practice can best be achieved by offering incentives to new subscribers, such as an informative ebook or an enticing promotional offer.
 Make sure to utilize all the resources at your disposal to expand your subscriber list, such as your organization’s social media channels and blog.
+Additionally, always respect subscriber preferences to improve engagement and deliverability.

-Additionally, it is good practice to send out personalized offers based on consumer behavior – according to a research conducted by Sheer ID and Kelton Global, 94% of consumers are more likely to take action when receiving a personalized offer.
+Additionally, it is good practice to send out personalized offers based on consumer behavior—using personalized content tailored to individual subscribers increases engagement.
+According to a research conducted by Sheer ID and Kelton Global, 94% of consumers are more likely to take action when receiving a personalized offer

 Personalization also contributes to Word of Mouth marketing, as subscribers who receive content that is relevant to them will be more likely to encourage others to join the mailing list.
 Last but not least, try out A/B testing to ensure that the messages being sent out are the most optimal.
-You can measure the performance of subject lines, content, design, or even more substantial elements such as offers and discounts.
+You can measure the performance of subject lines, content, design, or even more substantial elements such as offers and discounts by analyzing how users engage with different versions to optimize results.

 3. Utilizing double opt-in